moschi/gtt-charts/README.md

 #### GttChartJobOptions

-This dictionary allow for the definition of chart-job specific options.
-A complete list of all chart-jobs and their settings is found further down in the document.
+This dictionary allows for the definition of chart-job specific options.
+A complete list of all chart-jobs and their default titles is found further down in the document.
 The following paragraph explains the options possible for each chart-job.
-A JSON example of all settings is found at the bottom of this section.
+A example of these settings is found at the bottom of this section.

-##### GttChartJobOptions.Create
+##### Create

-Specified whether a chart-job should be run and included in the final result.
+Specifies whether a chart-job should be run and included in the final result.

 **Default:** true

-##### GttChartJobOptions.Title
+##### Title

-Specified the title a chart-job produces on the image and in the markdown.
+Specifies the title a chart-job produces on the image and in the markdown.

-##### GttChartJobOptions.Filename
+##### Filename

-Specified the filename for the image a chart-job will produce.
+Specifies the filename for the image a chart-job will produce.
 Don't include a file extension in this option.

-#### GttChartJobOptions.PlotHeight
+#### PlotHeight

-Specified the height (in pixels) the chart produced by this job will have.
+Specifies the height (in pixels) the chart produced by this job will have.

 **Default:** Value specified in ``DefaultPlotHeight``

-#### GttChartJobOptions.PlotWidth
+#### PlotWidth

-Specified the width (in pixels) the chart produced by this job will have.
+Specifies the width (in pixels) the chart produced by this job will have.

 **Default:** Value specified in ``DefaultPlotWidth``

-#### GttChartJobOptions.YScaleWidth
+#### YScaleWidth

-Specified the width (in pixels) the Y-axis of the chart produced by this job will have.
-This options is important for charts that have big ticks on the scales of the axis (e.g. the PerIssue chart).
+Specifies the width (in pixels) the Y-axis of the chart produced by this job will have.
+This options is important for charts that have long names on the scales of the axis (e.g. the PerIssue chart).

 **Default:** Value specified in ``DefaultYScaleWidth``